g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 Correctness matters to me too much, and even the best of the ancients are unable to be correct, and the text seminar is too cooperative and "yes, and" to focus on correctness as much as I need.

-I'm not very interested in history for its own sake.
+I'm not very interested in history for its own sake (hence how I can possibly say "the object is right here").
 I don't esteem things just because they are large or famous or influential.
 I think Burkean selection was serving all kinds of goals I don't have (like the justification of who happens to be holding power).

 > the genuine philosopher... lives "unphilosophically" and "unwisely," above all, imprudently, and feels the obligation and burden of a hundred attempts and temptations of life -- he risks himself constantly, he plays this bad game.
 <center>— Nietzsche</center>